2dpodcast/moneymonitor-flutter/README.md

 ### Build Instructions

 #### Requirements
-Requires the Flutter SDK to be installed as well as the android SDK tools.
+* Requires the Flutter SDK to be installed as well as the android SDK tools.
 Instructions on how to setup your device for flutter development can be found at the [official flutter install guide](https://flutter.dev/docs/get-started/install)

+* You will need to setup your own firebase realtime database and app from the firebase console to develop the app.
+Instructions on how to do this are available when creating a new project on the firebase site.
+Once setup grab the `google-services.json` file from the console and place it in `android/app` directory.
+(Instructions for IOS available in the firebase documentation)

 1) Clone repository to your device and navigate to the newly cloned folder.
 2) Open a terminal window at the root of the cloned folder and run `flutter pub get` to download all dependencies